junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

 Here, `./grafana-provisioning/:/etc/grafana/provisioning/` is additionally added for `grafana`.
 This is to provision `grafana` with the datasource and dashboard that have been configured in :ref:`grafana-provisioning`.
 Therefore `docker-compose.yml` finds `grafana-provisioning/` in the current directory and map it to `/etc/grafana/provisioning/` that is in the `grafana` Docker service's file system.
 Likewise, each of internally defined volumes (`influxdb-storage` and `grafana-storage`) is mapped to the corresponding directory in the target service's file system.

-4. The username and password information to connect to each `influxdb` and `grafana` server can also be provided with the `.env` file.
+4. The username and password information to connect to each `influxdb` and `grafana` server can also be provided with the `.env` file. `.env` is in the same directory where `docker-compose.yml` is located and is hidden by default.

 .. figure:: /_images/cloud/env.PNG
     :width: 200